deafelimuplus/sign-language-dictionary-tutorial/README.md

-# Build Sign Language Dictionary for Facebook Messenger using Wit.ai and Messenger API in Node.js
+# Build Sign Language Dictionary for Facebook Messenger using Messenger API in Node.js

 ## Overview
 In this tutorial, it shows you steps how to build Sign Language Dictionary using Messenger API in Node.js.
 It enables users to ask a word for sign language or definition of the word.
-You maybe check [Sign Language Dictionary Bot](https://www.messenger.com/t/SLDictionaryBot) on Facebook Messenger.
+You maybe check and try it out [Sign Language Dictionary Bot](https://www.messenger.com/t/SLDictionaryBot) on Facebook Messenger.
 See the below demo

 ![Sign Language Dictionary Demo](https://github.com/deafelimuplus/sign-language-dictionary/blob/main/images/demoSignLanguageDictionary.gif)